Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 </p>

 ## Circuit for Testing:
 Two of the resistors are used in converting the output differential current into differential voltage.
-The other resistor is used to set the bias current for the circuit.
+The other resistor is used to set the bias currents for the circuit.
 <p align="center">
   <img src="images/testbench_schematic.png"></br>
   Fig. 11: Schematic for the testbench